In this section

 Prerequisites

-Credit will not be granted to students who have received credit for another chemistry course equivalent to any course numbered CHEM 110 or higher.
+Credit will not be granted to students who have previously received credit for another chemistry course equivalent to any course numbered CHEM 110 or higher.

 This course focuses on the elements and their organization into the periodic table.
 Students examine the origin of the elements, the periodic and group relationships, and the role of the elements and their compounds in medicine, materials, and society.
 Much of the course material is directly drawn from the scientific literature.